 When Olli joined our team early May in Madagascar, we drove to Mahajanga.
 Journey was long, occasionally dusty and super hot, but definitely worth it.
 On the way, we also collected some data about dry forests near western coastline.

-We also visited Katsepy where Eden returns forest cover into this unique area that we consider to have also great potential for tourism.
+We also visited Katsepy where Eden returns forest cover into this unique area.
 The views from Katsepy’s lighthouse are stunning and offer great place to follow the changes in landscape and its vegetation.
 Forest fragments near lighthouse are also very good to spot some extremely endangered lemur species.

 Later on the way back to Tana we stopped at Ankarafantsika to meet Eden’s local team which showed their work around Ankarafantsika National Park.